lf-edge/ekuiper/docs/en_US/guide/sinks/builtin/neuron.md

 | tags          | true     | The field names to be sent to neuron as a tag.
 If not specified, all result fields will be sent.                                        |
 | raw           | true     | Default to false.
 Whether to convert the data to neuron format by this sink or just publish the json or data template converted result. |

+Other common sink properties are supported.
+Please refer to the [sink common properties](../overview.md#common-properties) for more information.

 ## Examples

 Assume the sink receive result map like: